MrTact/StrangeFateCore/CoreSource/StrangeFateCore.md

 * Protective: The equipment grants Armor 1 against one type of stress (Health, Composure, or Reputation) in a manner appropriate to the Equipment.
 This improvement can be taken up to three times on a single piece of equipment, providing a maximum of Armor 3.
 Only the highest Armor value from any one piece of equipment can apply at a time.
 * Rugged: The equipment adds one stress box to one of the owner's stress tracks (Health, Composure, or Reputation).
 This improvement can only be taken a maximum of three times on a single piece of equipment.
 In order to take this improvement, the equipment must be a suit of armor or some similarly protective item.
 Only the highest Rugged value from any one piece of equipment can apply at a time to any one stress track.
 * Numerous: Each time this improvement is taken, it gives the character a duplicate of a previously defined piece of equipment.
-* Essential: The equipment lets the owner take an additional Trifling consequence, usually Physical.
+* Essential: The equipment lets the owner take an additional Mild consequence, usually Physical.
 This improvement can't be taken more than twice on the same piece of equipment.
 In order to take this improvement, the equipment must be a suit of armor or some similarly protective item.
 Having multiple pieces of equipment with this improvement does not increase this benefit.

 > ## Skill, Equipment, or Aspect?
 > As you can see, there are basically three ways to represent a gadget using these rules: as a Strange skill, as an Equipment Gift, or simply as an aspect.
 So which is the right one to use?
 Any of them, really -- it just depends on what you want to do.